< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The range of THAAD was estimated at 200 kilometers (125 miles), with the missile able to perform intercepts at up to altitudes of 150 kilometers (95 miles).
 One or two THAADs would be fired to try to destroy the target at high altitude; if they failed, several PAC-3s would be fired to destroy it at closer range.
 The assumption was that a single THAAD was unlikely to score a kill.

 * While THAAD was in development, the US Navy was pursuing a comparable weapon under the "Navy Theatre Wide (NTW)" effort, based on the USN's long-standing Standard series of SAMs and using the Navy's Aegis cruisers and destroyers as launch platforms.
 The end result was the "Standard SM-3" sub-series of missiles, like THAAD focused on upper-tier defense and using an HTK warhead.
-It is discussed later.
+The SM-3 is discussed later.

 BACK_TO_TOP

-[2.4] US NMD DEVELOPMENT
+[2.5] US NMD DEVELOPMENT

 * Work on tactical missile defense (TMD) systems like THAAD and NTW was paralleled by work on a US national missile defense (NMD) system.
 Conservative think-tanks envisioned a range of missile defense scenarios, such as ships carrying loads of ABM interceptors steaming off the coasts of America, able to launch missiles cued by orbiting satellite missile warning and tracking networks, and new ground-based radars.